-AAUW has a long and exciting history, well documented on its website.
-The founding members, a handful of college-educated women, met in 1881 in Boston, Massachusetts.
+AAUW’s history is well documented on its website.
+A handful of college-educated women met in 1881 in Boston, Massachusetts.
 Their purpose was to provide opportunities—through donations, scholarships, and fellowships—for more women to pursue higher education.
 In 1919, AAUW members contributed $156,413 to Marie Curie for the purchase of one gram of radium, leading eventually to her discovery of radiation as a treatment of cancer.

-Believing in this mission of advancing equity for women and girls, a group of women met on October 4, 1973, to establish the Edmonds Branch of AAUW.
-During that first year, 1973-1974, fifty members joined.
-Early branch programs focused on equity in education, the changing world of women, and social and global concerns.
-Topics included: oil tankers in Puget Sound, sexual violence, stress and self esteem, and sexism in school textbooks.
+Believing in this mission of advancing gender equity for women and girls, a group of women met on October 4, 1973, to establish the Edmonds Branch of AAUW.
+During the first year, 50 members joined.
+Early branch programs focused on equity in education and the changing world of women.

 By 1986, the branch had a local scholarships program in place.
 Although the number and amount have varied through the years, scholarships have been a continuous annual commitment.

 Branch projects have included: Candidate and Issue Forums (with the League of Women Voters), Expanding Your Horizons (a full-day workshop for girls, emphasizing STEM careers), Lobby Day in Olympia, and a partnership with Edmonds College.

 In 2013, the branch name was changed to Edmonds SnoKing to reflect the fact that members live in all areas of Snohomish and north King Counties.
 On November 9, 2013, we celebrated the 40th anniversary of the branch.
 Now, and in the future, we continue to advance equity for women and girls through advocacy, education, philanthropy, and research.